python/cpython/Tools/jit/README.md

 ### Building

+For `PCbuild`-based builds, pass the new `--experimental-jit` option to `build.bat`.

+For all other builds, pass the new `--enable-experimental-jit` option to `configure`.

-Once LLVM is installed, just configure and build as you normally would (either with `PCbuild/build.bat` or `./configure` and `make`).
-Cross-compiling "just works", too, since the JIT is built for the host platform.
+Otherwise, just configure and build as you normally would.
+Even cross-compiling "just works", since the JIT is built for the host platform.